hmrc/compliance-cases-api/README.md

-400 | Invalid payload           | There is something wrong with the request body. response has a sequence of invalid fields 400 | Invalid correlation ID    | Correlation id is invalid 400 | Missing correlation ID    | Correlation id is missing 401 | Unauthorised              | You are either not a standard application or you are not whitelisted 500 | Internal server error     | Something bad has happened
+400 | Invalid payload           | There is something wrong with the request body. response has a sequence of invalid fields 400 | Invalid correlation ID    | Correlation id is invalid 400 | Missing correlation ID    | Correlation id is missing 401 | Unauthorised              | You are either not a standard application or you are not allow listed 500 | Internal server error     | Something bad has happened

 ### License